Skip to main content

 }

-This code writes 33 bytes of data from the Pic32 to the Device in the correct format and therefore as soon as it arrives at the Device it will be sent to the Host and to the PC.
-New to firmware version 2 is the ability to have different stop bytes, in the original firmware, one could only send stop bytes of 0xC0 however now, we can send 0xCn where n is 0-F (hex).
+This code writes 33 bytes of data from the Pic32 to the Device in the correct format.
+As soon as it arrives at the Device, it will be sent to the Host and to the PC.
+New to firmware version 2 is the ability to have different stop bytes.
+In the original firmware, one could only send stop bytes of 0xC0; however, now you can send 0xCn where n is 0-F (hex).

-Important if you want to only send 20 bytes of data per packet, you still must send this 33 bytes with the proper start and stop bytes.
+Important: If you want to send only 20 bytes of data per packet, you still must send all 33 bytes with the proper start and stop bytes.
 Sending data too fast will result in a buffer overflow on the Device and cause the system to restart and send an error message to the Host and PC.

 Sending one byte of data every 10ms or 100Hz